-Root vegetables roasted with garlic and herb are a great side dish to have on the roast dinner menu.
+Root vegetables roasted with garlic and herbs are a great side dish to have on the roast dinner menu.
 It is so easy to prepare with just a few simple pantry ingredients.
 Herbs and garlic add an amazing flavour and aroma to the roast vegetables.
-This easy peasy roast vegetables are gluten free and vegan.
+These easy-peasy roast root vegetables are gluten-free and vegan.

-Roast dishes such as this roasted root vegetables, crispy roasted baby potatoes, roasted turnips, crispy baked potato wedges are so easy to make with just a few simple ingredients and these dishes could be customised depending on what spices, herbs are on hand and to suit family's taste preference.
+Roast dishes such as oven roasted root vegetables, crispy roasted baby potatoes, roasted turnips, crispy baked potato wedges are so easy to make with just a few simple ingredients and these dishes could be customised depending on what spices and herbs are on hand and suit family's taste preference.

 - Vegetables: carrot, parsnip, potato, onion and garlic are used in this recipe.

-- Seasoning: I use just salt and pepper.
+- Seasoning: I use just salt and freshly ground black pepper.
 Feel free to use your desired seasoning to switch flavours.

 - Herbs: fresh rosemary and thyme are used here.